StarbeamOne/blog.starbeam.one/content/article/2023/12/December-2023-Status-Update.md

 On top of this, it turns out that an overwhelming amount of activity is from artists purchasing from other artists.
 This is neither viable nor successful, as money is basically recycled back in the system, passed back and forth between artists and only benefitting the network in the form of fees.

+Finally, it is worth noting that the typical "successful" NFT artist will only have a handful of collectors purchasing from them -- a dozen at the very most.
+It is very rare to see anything above this, and this does not really signal a large+growing market to me.

 On the collector side, there is this small problems of limits.
-People only have so much money, and at higher price points they quickly exhaust their budget and resulting interest + participation.
+People only have so much money, and at higher price points, they quickly exhaust their budget and resulting interest + participation.

 All of this has me calling back to the original heart and soul of starbeam.one: *higher quantity and lower prices*.